In the guide

 - Principal safety objectives

-- Obligations of manufacturers & importers
+- Additional obligations of manufacturers and importers

 - Who should keep the documentation?